Galega: Planting, Cultivation, and Care

 Association

-Goat's Rue pairing inspiration: naturalistic garden
+Inspiration for pairing Galega: naturalistic garden

-Penstemon ‘Souvenir d’Adrien Régnier’, Galega officinalis, Achillea ‘Terracotta’, Verbena hastata, Cosmos atrosanguineus, Poppy and Cornflower
+Penstemon ‘Souvenir d’Adrien Régnier’, Galega officinalis, Achillea ‘Terracotta’, Verbena hastata, Cosmos atrosanguineus, Poppy and cornflower

-Goat's Rue pairing inspiration: cottage garden
+Inspiration for pairing Galega: cottage garden

 Useful resources